Electric Thermal Storage (ETS) System Rebate Guide

 (bundle with central/room ETS)****

 100% electric heat (no non-electric space heating systems in the home).
-This include homes that only have electric baseboards, electric furnace, electric boiler, central heat pump with electric backup or any of these electric systems along with solar, ETS, and/or ductless mini-splits.
+This includes homes that only have electric baseboards, electric furnace, electric boiler, or any of these electric systems along with solar, ETS, and/or ductless mini-splits.

 100% non-electric heat (no electric space heating systems in the home).
 This includes homes with only a non-electric heating system (e.g. central furnace or boiler that supplies heat to the home using oil, natural gas, propane, wood or pellets).